RicardoNunes2000/HumanMint/README.md

 # HumanMint v2

 HumanMint cleans and normalizes messy contact data with one line of code.
-It standardizes names, emails, phones, addresses, departments, titles, and organizations using curated public-sector mappings you won’t find anywhere else.
+It standardizes names, emails, phones, addresses, departments, titles, and organizations.
+It is a general-purpose cleaner for B2B and public-sector data, and ships with curated public-sector mappings you won’t find anywhere else.

 ```python
 from humanmint import mint